 There can be multiple reasons as to why a long tail keyword converts better than head keywords.
+Also, there are several reasons why long tail conversions are better than other keywords.
 Let’s see some of the reasons why you should specifically target and optimize for such keywords.

-An user who uses a long search query is looking for something very specific and possibly has a clear intent of buying it.
-They are usually much later in the buying cycle and have already made the decision to buy a specific product.
+An user who uses a long search query is looking for something very specific and possibly has a clear intent of buying the product or service.
+They are usually much later in the buying cycle and have already made the decision to buy a very specific product.

 Specific Semantics in the Query

-When there are more words in the search query, it is much easier to decipher the intent of the user.
-When the user searches for generic information using head keywords, it is usually or mostly for information about the product or niche.
+When the user searches for generic information using head keywords, it is usually or mostly for broad information about the product or niche.
+But when there are more words in the search query, it is much easier to decipher the exact intent of the user.